m-kus/ps-rundeck-winrm-plugin/README.md

 ### Requirements
 * WinRM should be configured correctly both on local and remote node (see https://github.com/xebialabs/overthere/#winrm-winrm_internal-and-winrm_native)
 * Rundeck should run on Windows host with Powershell 3+
-* Powershell execution policy both on server and remote node should be `Unrestricted`, or you can sign scripts, if needed higher secure level
+* Powershell execution policy both on server and remote node should be `Unrestricted`, or you can sign scripts, if needed higher secure level, or run powershell.exe with `-ExecutionPolicy Bypass`
 * Remote user (on remote node) should be in 'Remote Management Users' group

 ### Limitations